 - View the public hearing hosted on 11/10/21 to hear testimony presented by mapping experts and citizens

 - Submit feedback to Governor Wolf

-- Attend a listening session with Governor Wolf’s Redistricting Advisory Council
+- Watch one of the listening sessions hosted by Governor Wolf’s Redistricting Advisory Council

 More Ways to Get Involved to End Gerrymandering:

 - Testimony is Advocacy Power!: Learn all about how to submit public testimony

 - Sign up for updates and special alerts: Get notified about hearings and other ways to make your voice heard